Suzi Quatro: The Pleasure Seekers and Cradle

 In 1964, after seeing a television performance by the Beatles, Quatro's older sister, Patti, had formed an all-female garage rock band called the Pleasure Seekers with two friends.
-Quatro joined too and assumed the stage name of Suzi Soul; Patti Quatro was known as Patti Pleasure.
-Suzi would sing and play bass in the band.
+Quatro joined, too, and assumed the stage name of Suzi Soul; Patti Quatro was known as Patti Pleasure.
+Suzi sang and played bass in the band.
 The band also later featured another sister, Arlene.
-Many of their performances were in cabaret, where attention was (initially) focused more on their physical looks than their actual music.
-They sometimes had to wear miniskirts and hair wigs, which Quatro later considered to be necessary evils in the pursuit of success.
-However, they would become well-known fixtures in the burgeoning Detroit music community.
+Many of their performances were in cabarets, where attention was (initially) focused more on their physical looks than their actual music.
+They sometimes had to wear miniskirts and wigs, which Quatro later considered to be necessary evils in the pursuit of success.
+They became well-known fixtures, though, in the burgeoning Detroit music community.

-The Pleasure Seekers recorded three singles and released two of these: "Never Thought You'd Leave Me" / "What a Way to Die" (1966) and "Light of Love" / "Good Kind of Hurt" (1968).
+The Pleasure Seekers recorded three singles and released two: "Never Thought You'd Leave Me" / "What a Way to Die" (1966) and "Light of Love" / "Good Kind of Hurt" (1968).
 The second of these was released by Mercury Records, with whom they briefly had a contract before breaking away due to differences of opinion regarding their future direction.
 They changed their name to Cradle in late 1969, not long after another Quatro sister, Nancy, had joined the band and Arlene had left following the birth of her child.